 Bernie Dwyer, drummer for Freddie and the Dreamers, was born in West Didsbury, Manchester, England in 1940.

-Jack Ely, lead singer and guitarist of the Kingsmen, was born in Portland, OR in 1943.
+Jack Ely, lead singer and guitarist for The Kingsmen, was born in Portland, OR in 1943.

-Mickey Hart, Grateful Dead drummer, percussionist, solo artist, and musicologist, was born Michael Steven Hartman in Brooklyn, NY in 1943.
+Mickey Hart, drummer and percussionist for the Grateful Dead, a solo artist, and musicologist, was born Michael Steven Hartman in Brooklyn, NY in 1943.

-Leo Kottke, acoustic guitarist and singer, was born in Athens, GA in 1945.
+Leo Kottke, acoustic guitar singer and songwriter who has collaborated with John Fahey, Lyle Lovett, Mike Gordon, Rickie Lee Jones, and many others, was born in Athens, GA in 1945.

 John Martyn, singer-songwriter and guitarist, was born Ian David McGeachy in New Malden, Surrey, England in 1948.

-Jon Moss, Culture Club drummer who also played with other bands including London, The Nips, The Damned, and Adam and the Ants, was born in Wandsworth, South London, England in 1957.
+Jon Moss, drummer for Culture Club who also played with other bands including London, The Nips, The Damned, and Adam and the Ants, was born in Wandsworth, South London, England in 1957.

-Mick Talbot, keyboardist, songwriter, composer, record producer, and member of groups such as the Style Council and Dexy’s Midnight Runners, was born in Wimbledon, London, England in 1958.
+Mick Talbot, keyboardist, songwriter, composer, record producer, and member of groups including the Style Council and Dexy’s Midnight Runners, was born in Wimbledon, London, England in 1958.

-Victor Wooten, bassist for Béla Fleck and the Flecktones, was born in Mountain Home, Idaho in 1964.
+Victor Wooten, songwriter, record producer, and bassist for Béla Fleck and the Flecktones, was born in Mountain Home, ID in 1964.

-Moby, electronic musician, DJ, record producer, singer, songwriter, was born Richard Melville Hall in Harlem, NY in 1965.
+Moby, electronic multi-instrumentalist, DJ, record producer, singer, and songwriter, was born Richard Melville Hall in Harlem, NY in 1965.

 Richard Ashcroft, singer, songwriter, guitarist, lead vocalist for the Verve, and a solo artist, was born in Wigan, Lancashire, England in 1971.